The Power of Storytelling to engage audiences and shift mindsets

 In conversation with acclaimed filmmaker Paul Clarke

-We recently, hosted an evening with acclaimed Australian filmmaker and friend, Paul Clarke, who is highly regarded for his social history documentaries which invariably tap into the often-buried storylines of our culture, giving life to myth, yarn and ballad.
+We recently hosted an evening with acclaimed Australian filmmaker and friend, Paul Clarke, who is highly regarded for his social history documentaries which invariably tap into the often-buried storylines of our culture, giving life to myth, yarn and ballad.
 Paul’s career has allowed him to get up close and personal with many of his heroes; figures who’ve really impacted Australian society; the big guns in politics, music and the arts and along the way, Paul continually honing his craft as a storyteller at heart.

-Paul seemed like the perfect fit to open proceedings for us and get discussion the moving on the power of storytelling and how it can be used to great effect in business.
+Paul seemed like the perfect fit to open proceedings for us and get the discussion moving on the power of storytelling and how it can be used to great effect in business.

 Trust is vital

 Paul began with a short clip from ‘Between A Frock and a Hard Place’ with British actor Terence Stamp discussing his role in the film ‘Priscilla Queen of the Desert’.
 In the interview Paul was able to get Stamp to open up and relate his fears and anxieties about accepting a role that required him to completely abandon the brooding, very macho persona that had underpinned his entire career … he had to embrace a massive change and it was nerve-wracking, but in telling this story, he hooked us.
 Paul’s accompanying message refers to his fascination with bringing about a shift in attitude via storytelling and watching it happen.

 ‘I’m particularly interested in change – what made us change as a culture.
 There’s a lot of humour to be had in the way we used to look, the way we used to act … we’re also passionate about being inclusive – finding the way to tell the story that evokes an emotive response, makes people feel it’.